Do I Really Need the Recommended Short Term Rehabilitation?

 Many caretakers already see themselves as being very involved in the daily healthcare needs of their loved ones, so being asked to take a backseat to medical professionals can seem like unfamiliar territory.
 It makes perfect sense that a caretaker would want to completely understand what short-term rehabilitation is and why it is needed.

 Here's a breakdown of everything you need to know.

 What is Short Term Rehab?

 Medical staff, including doctors and nurses, are on-site to monitor recovery and administer care.
-Short-term rehab facilities are always staffed 24 hours a day, and are therefore able to respond to an emergency or a setback at any time.
+Short-term rehab centers are always staffed 24 hours a day and are therefore able to respond to an emergency or a setback at any time.
 This immediate availability of medical attention is a very important part of a successful recovery.

 The inpatient setting also allows patients to have continual access to physical, occupational, and speech therapy as needed.
 The main goal of any rehab facility is to facilitate the transition home for the patient.
 Depending on the nature and severity of the health issue, certain types of therapy may be required.
 Therapy activities help patients regain strength, coordination, balance, good circulation, and stamina, ensuring that they can safely get back to their familiar routine.

 Short-term rehab is not done in a hospital setting, but rather in a more inviting and comfortable facility.
 The combination of medical care and therapy is shown to help patients recover more quickly and completely.

 If this is the first time short-term rehab has been recommended for your loved one, it is perfectly understandable that you might be hesitant to jump on board without understanding the reasons behind the recommendation.
 Typically, doctors will recommend this course of action if the health problems being faced by your loved one are more than you can handle at home as a caretaker and more than your loved one can handle on their own.

 There are a number of medical conditions for which short-term rehab may be recommended by a healthcare provider.
 Those might include the following: